thycotic/privman-docs/install/installation/installation-adv.md

 Once all features have been installed Privilege Manager is ready to use!
 Refer to the [Getting Started](../../getting-started/index.md) section for setup and configuration advice.

+>**Note**: Thycotic recommends to create a back-up copy of the Privilege Manager web application folder after installation or upgrades.